adriahuertas/blogs-api-demo/README.md

 ## To install

-After forking this repo, you need to create .env file to define PORT and MONGODB_URI constants.
+After forking this repo, you need to create .env file to define PORT and MONGODB_URI.

 ## To test